SeekND/Carlandoo/README.md

 ## LOCAL CARLANDOO CODE

-Connect the esp8266 to your computer with a usb cable and load up the localcarlando.ino code using arduino.
+Connect the esp8266 to your computer with a usb cable and load up the localcarlando.ino code using Arduino IDE.
+If you don't know how to use Arduino IDE with ESP8266 please watch this short video: https://www.youtube.com/watch?v=OC9wYhv6juM
 My upload settings are:
 Board: Wemos D1 R1
 Erase flash: All flash contents
+All other settings are default

 Once the flash is complete connect a battery to your Carlandoo, wait a few moments and you should be able to see a new network appear in your phone.
 - Connect to this wireless network